SkyKings-Guild/Guides/guides/kat.md

 Some Pets cannot be upgraded further and some pets can go to Mythic, if there is a Material Cost to upgrading, Leveling the pet won't change the Material Cost.

-Extra:
+## Extra
-Kat's skin is Serena from Pokemon.
+- Kat's skin is Serena from Pokemon.
-Splashes are often hosted by Kat.
+- Splashes are often hosted by Kat.
 (During Bingo Mainly)

-FAQ
+## FAQ
-What Pets Should I Upgrade?
+### What pets should I upgrade?
-\- It really doesn't matter that much, it depends on the price.
+It really doesn't matter that much, it depends on the price.

-How do I get the materials?
+### How do I get the materials?
-\- Typically from Bazaar but if you are on ironman or any other gamemode that restricts Bazaar, just grind for them.
+Typically from Bazaar but if you are on ironman or any other gamemode that restricts Bazaar, just grind for them.

-How do I get the coins for the upgrades?
+### How do I get the coins for the upgrades?
-\- [The list of guides](www.skykings.net) has multiple different Money Making Methods that you can try, more will be coming eventually!
+[The list of guides](skykings.net/guides) has multiple different Money Making Methods that you can try, more will be coming eventually!